UniMath/agda-unimath/src/reflection/type-checking-monad.lagda.md

   -- new TC state if it is 'true'. runSpeculative : ∀ {a} {A : UU a} → TC (Σ A λ _ → bool) → TC A

-  -- Get a list of all possible instance candidates for the given meta -- variable (it does not have to be an instance meta). getInstances : Metavariable-Agda → TC (list Term-Agda)
+  -- Get a list of all possible instance candidates for the given metavariable-Term-Agda -- variable (it does not have to be an instance metavariable-Term-Agda). getInstances : Metavariable-Agda → TC (list Term-Agda)

   declareData : Name-Agda → ℕ → Term-Agda → TC unit